7 Common Copywriting Mistakes to Avoid (Good Copy Vs. Bad Copy)

 Every business has its own unique personality, voice, and beliefs.
 So, the words surrounding your business should reflect that.
 You should be representing your brand as if it were a real person.

 Using buzz words, or cold, stiff, technical speech, is just boring and stand offish.
-It's not welcoming or exciting to the customers you want to work with.
+It's not welcoming or exciting to those you want to work with.

-Staying true to your unique brand while simultaneously keeping it friendly and down to earth, is the key.
+Staying true to your unique brand while simultaneously keeping it friendly and down to earth, is what you want to aim for.

 When taking a road trip, you would never jump in your car and hit the road before knowing exactly where you wanted to go, would you?